stkSGarcia/personal-website/content/publication/rong2020capture/index.md

 ---
-title: "Can You Capture Information As You Intend To?
-A Case Study on Logging Practice in Industry"
+title: Can You Capture Information As You Intend To?
+A Case Study on Logging Practice in Industry

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here